 The ITE web site Elected Leadership Tools provides a library of available resources.

 How do you obtain a membership list for your section/chapters?

 A list of your sections/chapters membership can be obtained from ITE Headquarters.
 These lists are available only to the elected leadership of the section/chapter for the purposes of official ITE activity (newsletters, elections, ….).
 Contact Colleen Agan.

 Since we are not the first Section to elect officers, what are some of the things I should know as a section officer?

 First, many thanks for volunteering to serve our profession.
 We have developed orientation documents for Section Officers and Section Representatives to the Western District Board to provide valuable information for new officers.
 In addition, ITE has developed an Elected Leadership Manual and the web pages from other Sections and Chapters in Western District can provide you a sample of their activities.
-In addition, ITE provides a set of seminars you may want to consider in setting up your local technical programs.
+Finally, ITE provides a set of seminars you may want to consider in setting up your local technical programs.